Harshit0512/Series-Recommendation-System-using-Weighted-Hybrid-Technique/README.md

 ## Output
 **Example** - If you go with **Stranger Things**
-The recommended series for you;-
+The recommended series for you:-<br>
 <img  alt="PNG" width="700px" src="https://github.com/Harshit0512/Series-Recommendation-System-using-Weighted-Hybrid-Technique/blob/main/Images/example.png" /><br>

 * If you searching for a series and it is not present in dataset then you will get message "**This series is not in our data...**"